cs320-wisc/f21/p1/README.md

 25% is individual and focuses on new 320 concepts: `check_output`, `time`, and `git`.

+[VIDEO](https://mediaspace.wisc.edu/media/CS%20320%20Project%201%3A%20Tips%20for%20Getting%20Started/1_gw0nxldd) showing how to get started (assumes you have completed lab 1).

 ## Setup

 Make sure to do lab 1 before starting this, as it must be done on your